 Design Books Recommendations

-Someone asked at Design:ES for a list of must-read design books, and instead of writing a long reply on Slack, I thought I’d share it here in case it helps others out there.
+Someone at Design:ES asked for a list of must-read design books, and instead of writing a long reply on Slack, I thought I’d share it here in case it helps others.

 - Design in general